 Around 9 weeks pregnant you might be shocked to find your clothes are getting a bit tight around the waist.

-How much weight you gain overall will depend on your starting weight and health.
+How much weight you gain overall will depend on your starting weight and on your health.

-But if you’re suffering from pregnancy nausea, it’s likely your losing rather than gaining weight.
+If you’re suffering from pregnancy nausea, though, it’s likely you’re losing rather than gaining weight.

 Most women find the nausea starts to ease off towards the end of the first trimester.